 | 409 | conflict | Idempotency conflict (same key with different parameters) |

-| 429 | DAILY_REFUND_LIMIT_EXCEEDED etc. | Rate limit or quota exceeded |
+| 429 | DAILY_REFUND_LIMIT_EXCEEDED, etc. | Rate limit or quota exceeded |

 Security Best Practices